Pokémon (video game series): 1996–1998: First generation

 Pokémon Red, Blue, and Yellow, released in 1996 for the Game Boy, were the first games in the series.

 The original Pokémon games are Japanese role-playing video games (RPGs) with an element of strategy and were created by Satoshi Tajiri for the Game Boy.
 The Pokémon series began with the release of Pocket Monsters Red and Green for the Game Boy in Japan.
 When these games proved popular, an enhanced Blue version was released sometime after, and the Blue version was reprogrammed as Pokémon Red and Blue for international release.
 The original Green version was not released outside Japan.
 Afterwards, a second enhanced remake, Pokémon Yellow, was released to use the color palette of the Game Boy Color and more of a stylistic resemblance to the popular Pokémon anime.

 This first generation of games introduced the original 151 species of Pokémon (in National Pokédex order, encompassing all Pokémon from Bulbasaur to Mew), as well as the basic game concepts of capturing, training, battling and trading Pokémon with both computer and human players.
 These versions of the games take place within the fictional Kanto region, though the name "Kanto" was not used until the second generation.

 Spin-off first-generation titles include Pokémon Pinball; an adaptation of the Pokémon Trading Card Game for Game Boy Color; an on-rails photography simulator for Nintendo 64 titled Pokémon Snap; a Nintendo 64 Pokémon-themed adaptation of Tetris Attack, Pokémon Puzzle League.
 A 3D Nintendo 64 incarnation of the handhelds' battle system, Pokémon Stadium; and a co-starring role for several species in the Nintendo 64 fighting game Super Smash Bros..
 At the Nintendo Space World in 2000, a game was revealed briefly with Meowth and Team Rocket singing a song.
 This was one of the earliest introductions of the Pokémon Togepi and Bellossom.
 This game was called Meowth's Party, but was not developed into a playable game.
 Instead, the song/video was played at the end of an episode of Pokémon, and a CD was made for retail in Japan for a limited time.
 This is the first time MissingNo. was discovered.

+On September 12, 1998, the special edition of Pokémon Yellow featuring Pikachu was released in Japan, and it was subsequently introduced in Europe and America in 1999.
+The original intention behind the game's release was to combine the popular anime with the first theatrical version.
+User Mewmew_Van's review of the game on June 15, 2024, was: "The game is well-preserved with excellent quality!"